HRagunathan-03/bunny-haven/README.md

 ### Manual Testing

+**Procedure:**
+For each page of the website:
+- Read the written content carefully and check for errors.
+- Ensure that all links in the navigation bar are working properly, and directing the user to the correct information/page.
+- Check each link in the "Contact Us" section is redirecting the user to the correct social stream.
+- Check that all input fields on the form are accepting the correct type of input, and that the form can only be submitted when all fields are filled in accurately.
+- Check the carousel slides automatically, and that it works as intended for the user.
+- Ensure that the website displays in the right format on different screen sizes.

+**Results:**
 - Tested carousel on the Homepage.
 Autoplay is working.
 The previous/next controls and indicators were not working correctly.
 *This was fixed by correcting the carousel id.*